Thomas Welsby Clark: Controversy regarding raft

-The RAN claimed that the covering of the carley float did not match those used by Australian warships and thus could not have come from Sydney.
-The historian Tom Frame was also sceptical about the raft and that its connections to the Sydney were circumstantial.
-For many years, other authors, like the historian Barbara Winter (1984) and independent researcher Wes Olson (2000) disputed the official view put forward by the RAN.
-According to Olson, it was unclear how the RAN decided that the float cover was anomalous, as contemporary accounts of the float were often vague and/or contradictory.
+The RAN claimed that the covering of the Carley float did not match those used by Australian warships and thus could not have come from Sydney.
+The historian Tom Frame was also sceptical about the raft and believed that its connections to Sydney were circumstantial.
+For many years, other authors, such as historian Barbara Winter (1984) and independent researcher Wes Olson (2000), disputed the official view put forward by the RAN.
+According to Olson, it was unclear how the RAN decided that the float cover was anomalous, as accounts of the float were often vague and contradictory.
 Olson said that the only detail of the covering in witness descriptions appeared to be that it was grey.
-Winter suggested that the currents of the Indian Ocean would have propelled a carley float, launched at the location and time of the battle, to the vicinity of Christmas Island, at around the time of its discovery.
-According to Olson, the rope used on the float and markings on the float were of naval origin and the descriptions of marine growth on the float matched the period that a float from Sydney would have been in the water.
+Winter suggested that the currents of the Indian Ocean would have propelled a Carley float launched at the location and time of the battle to arrive in the vicinity of Christmas Island at around the time of its discovery.
+Olson stated that the rope used on the float and markings on the float were of naval origin.
+He also believed the descriptions of marine growth on the float matched the period that a float from Sydney would have been in the water.
 In 2000, Olson claimed that evidence presented at the 1998 inquiry had changed Frame's mind.